Skip to content

 Over-the-counter Products

 There are a variety of over-the-counter products that can help to fade dark spots.
 These products may contain ingredients such as hydroquinone, kojic acid, or vitamin C, which can help to lighten the skin.
-It is important to follow the instructions on the product label and to use a sunscreen when using these products, as they can increase the skin's sensitivity to the sun.
+It is important to follow the instructions on the product label and to use sunscreen when using these products, as they can increase the skin's sensitivity to the sun.

 Professional Treatments